There are an estimated 15,500 fires, 10 deaths, and 10 injuries a year associated with dryer vent.

 A scary and dangerous fact of the matter is that, even if you feel your dryer is running properly and do not suspect blockage, a routine cleaning can prevent the possibility of carbon monoxide from seeping into your home.
 A professional will be able to see if your vent is not exhausting properly to the outdoors.
 This causes carbon monoxide to back up into the home.

 Some at home tips for keeping your vent in good condition are to be sure to clean the lint tray every time you use the dryer.
-Make sure your dryer duct is made of solid, metallic material.
+Your dryer duct should be made of solid, metallic material.
 If vinyl or foil, contact a professional near you because these surfaces are more combustible.
 If your duct vents anywhere except the exterior of your home (attic or crawl space for instance) immediately contact a professional.
 This is very unsafe.